- About Us

 David is a Director and Company Secretary of Social Traders.

-Mark was appointed Social Traders Manager Policy and Development in 2008.
+Mark was joined Social Traders in 2008 as Manager, Policy and Development.
 He has wide ranging experience in service delivery, advocacy and policy development.

 Prior to Social Traders, Mark worked with the Brotherhood of St Laurence managing a number of social enterprises aimed at assisting people into mainstream employment as well as providing expertise to other agencies looking to establish social enterprise.